kyleslight/LiKy/README.md

 - For other attributes, the value will be replaced by the value in your `state`.
 - Use `lk-state="class:class1,class2..."` to set multi-class.
 - Use `lk-state="attr1:value1;attr2:value2..."` to set multi-attribute.

+## Issues

+LiKy is still being constructed, it might not be stable.
+If you have any issue, just to https://github.com/kyleslight/LiKy/issues to remind me about that.

+LiKy does not support IE 8 and below, which means you should be careful considering about LiKy if there is still a amount of your users visiting from those browsers.

 ## License
 LiKy is [MIT licensed](https://opensource.org/licenses/MIT), so you are free to use it.